natedawg1013/let-there-be-light/README.md

 open() failed with errno=13
 	at java.lang.ClassLoader$NativeLibrary.load(Native Method)
 >```
->This is caused when the RXTX libraries do not have access to shared memory or the permissions are net set for execution.
+>This is caused when the RXTX libraries do not have access to shared memory or the permissions are not set for execution.
->To fix this, run SetPermissionsMac.sh as an administrator
+>To fix this, run "SetPermissionsMac.command" as an administrator

 #